-Of course there is more to it than just putting a computer and some monitors in a box that looks like a pinball machine, and proper controls are essential to this project.
+Of course there is more to it than just putting a computer and some monitors in a box that looks like a pinball machine.
+Proper controls are essential to this project.

-However, I didn’t think I wanted to be limited to a pre-programmed encoder.
+However, I don’t think I want to be limited to a pre-programmed encoder.
 I’d like to explore adding an accelerometer for nudge support or even a real plunger.
 That lead me to consider a microcontroller-based setup.